 FANWOOD/SCOTCH PLAINS, NJ - With the throw of a switch, the township of Scotch Plains and borough of Fanwood launched a shared emergency radio station broadcasting on 530 AM.
-The station, licensed by the FCC, will be an additional community communication resource, complementing the borough’s and township’s OEM information services including cable TV, reverse 911, email and web sites.
+The station, licensed by the FCC, will be an additional community communication resource, complementing the borough’s and township’s OEM information services including cable TV, email and web sites.
 It is an automated station that will operate 24/7 with continuously looped messages, similar to other local municipal or highway advisory radio stations.

 Mayor Colleen Mahr of Fanwood and Mayor Kevin Glover of Scotch Plains pointed to the massive and lengthy power outages and disruptions to telephone, television, internet and cell phone service related to Superstorm Sandy as reasons to use any and all tools to communicate with residents.

 The station is engineered with an uninterruptable power source and can be heard on your AM car or home radio; soon the broadcast will be streamed to the websites of both communities, making them accessible on a smart phone, tablet or computer.
 Hear the radio station here.

 Mayor Glover pointed out “what was once old is now new again”.
 While AM radio has been around for over a hundred years, Glover noted that all of our 21st century devices, including television, cellphones, and the internet, failed us during and after Sandy.
 So when all else fails, including power, residents of Scotch Plains and Fanwood will be able to tune radios to 530 AM and get important information.
 Because it operates at low power, the station’s signal will be clearer in some places than others.
 It is specifically designed to be best heard on car radios.